DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

-The objective for our Capstone Project was to analyse
+The objective for our Capstone Project was to, starting from lates italian government crisis, have a sort of overview about technocracies in Italy and in Europe.

-##Analysis
+We took inspiration from several works that are further explained in the repor and among which we can find

+## Analysis

 Our analysis was conducted in R and by following different steps